 The initial valuation of financial assets is made at their fair value.
-Unless there is evidence to the contrary, the fair value is the transaction price, which is equal to the fair value of the consideration provided plus any transaction costs that are directly attributable, with the exception of financial assets held-for-trading and other financial assets at fair value with change in the profit and loss account, for which transaction costs are charged to the consolidated profit and loss account of the financial year in which the acquisition of the financial asset occurs.
+Unless there is evidence to the contrary, the fair value is the transaction price, which is equal to the fair value of the consideration provided plus any transaction costs that are directly attributable, with the exception of financial assets held-for-trading and other financial assets at fair value with change in the profit and loss account, for which transaction costs are charged to the profit and loss account of the financial asset occurs.
 Additionally, for financial assets held-for-trading and held-for-sale, the amount of any preferential subscription rights and similar rights that have been acquired, if any, is part of the initial valuation.